Breast Lift Procedure at Buffalo Niagara Plastic Surgery

 Conveniently located to serve Niagara Falls and Buffalo NY

-A breast lift addresses sagging and uneven breasts, decreased breast volume and drooping nipples and stretched areolas (the darker area surrounding the nipples), recreating a youthful shape and lift to your breasts.
+Also known as mastopexy, a breast lift addresses sagging and uneven breasts, decreased breast volume, drooping nipples, and stretched areolas.
+It recreates a youthful shape and lifts your breasts.
 If there is too little or too much breast volume, a breast augmentation or breast reduction might be recommended in addition to a lift.
-Every year, thousands of women undergo successful breast-lift surgery, experience no major problems and are pleased with the results.

 Breast Lift